ros-controls/ros2_control_demos/doc/index.rst

    The example shows how to implement robot hardware with separate communication to each actuator.

-* Example 8: Using transmissions
+* Example 8: "Using transmissions"

    *RRBot* with an exposed transmission interface.